iKarmaaa123/terraform-mongodb-devops-project/README.md

   }
 }
 ```
--A MongoDB Atlas advanced cluster is created with the following specifications:
+- A MongoDB Atlas advanced cluster is created with the following specifications:
 Type: Replica set
 Backup: Enabled
 MongoDB Version 6.0